amplience/dc-demostore-core/README.md

 info: run completed in [ 1m47s ]
 ```

-Once ran, you will be provided with your own specific value for the `NEXT_PUBLIC_DEMOSTORE_CONFIG_JSON` environment variable to replace in both your `.env.local` file and in your Vercel deployment environment variable
+Once ran, you will be provided with your own specific value for the `NEXT_PUBLIC_DEMOSTORE_CONFIG_JSON` environment variable to replace in both your `.env.local` file and in your Vercel deployment environment variable.

 > Note: If you ever need to revert, simply run the `cleanup` command.